governance-foundation/governance.foundation/docusaurus/blog/2020-06-16-governance-foundation.md

 Governance is often reduced to boards, compliance, review gates, or formal authority.

+Those things matter.
-Those things matter, but they are not the whole story.
+But they are not the whole story.

 Governance is also about the forces, structures, relationships, and mechanisms that shape how an entity behaves in its environment.

 That means governance is not only something an organisation writes down after the fact.
 It is something an organisation lives through every day.

 It shows up in: